 2) Set Resolutions to the same value as your monitor uses.
 After that, make sure you check these two boxes: Windowed Mode and Borderless.
 Click OK to save the changes.

-Run the game to see if it goes smooth this time.
-If not, go on and check out the next fix.
+Run the game to see if it goes smoothly this time.
+If not, move on and check out the next fix.

 Fix 4: Uncap FPS limit